mediaessenz/nodered-snap/README.md

 #### Building

-To re-build locally, modify the snapcraft.yaml as required, and then execute `build_snap.sh`
+To re-build locally, modify the snapcraft.yaml as required, and then execute snapcraft